 Starting with the icon talk we learnt that creating icons is an exacting task taking several weeks, starting with the wooden base and building it up.
 Especially a large one, perhaps with many figures and painted for a special family event.
 As well as the icon studio the Convent works to help the destitute.
 There was a display of fine icons and some made for a cheaper budget.
 It was fascinating to listen to and meet the Sisters from Minsk, Belarus.

-The Lubaina Himid Exhibition Hard Times contains several works including the Tate Prize winning work.
+The Lubaina Himid Exhibition Hard Times contains several works including the Turner Prize winning work.
 Also on the stairs in the gallery are 2 more works and another in the Fine Art Gallery as part of the Harris collection.
 The adjacent rooms have items by other artists that are part of the exhibition.

 Preston once had a large rayon producing factory owned by Courtauld’s.
 A display in the Fine Art Gallery shows the history of the factory and the lives of the workers.
 This is set around a painting by Eugene Boudin on loan from the Courtauld Gallery in London.
 The painting was selected by former employees.
 See our separate write up.